Bill Shirley: Career

-After his Army service, he worked in radio and on Broadway.
-He regularly performed on stage, in summer stock, and on television.
+After his Army service, he worked in radio, Broadway, the stage, in summer stock, and on television.
 He appeared in nightclubs, including a six-week engagement at Monte Proser's famous Copacabana in early 1947, the Latin Quarter in New York, the Mocambo in Los Angeles, and the Tropicana and Riviera in Las Vegas.

-He found work for radio station KFI on two shows called "Ladies Day" and "The Packard Hour".
+He found work for radio station KFI on two shows known as "Ladies Day" and "The Packard Hour".
 In 1949, he played Dutch Miller on "The Railroad Hour"'s presentation of Best Foot Forward, and played the role of the gondolier on episode of Ronald Colman's "Favorite Story" presentation of Edgar Allan Poe's "The Assignation".
 In 1947, he had a part in the musical "Look Ma I'm Dancin'!" as "Shauny O'Shay".
 During the tryout his part was cut severely, prompting him to leave the show.
 However, recordings of the production's soundtrack are still available that included Shirley's vocals, to avoid a potential musicians' strike.
 In late 1948, Darryl Zanuck received a Man-Of-The-Year award in a ceremony at the Mocambo.
 One scheduled singer was unable to appear, and asked Shirley to substitute for him.

-Zanuck heard Bill sing and promptly put him under contract as a ghost singer for 20th Century-Fox.
+Through producer George Jessel, Zanuck heard Bill sing and promptly put him under contract as a ghost singer for 20th Century-Fox.
 He dubbed vocals for films including Oh, You Beautiful Doll (1949) (Mark Stevens' singing voice) and Dancing In The Dark (1949), but was released by the studio for no known reason a few months later.
+For nearly a year, he was romantically linked to Colleen Townsend.